 Please avoid use of Jacaranda trees on verge.
-A poor choice by Given the strong existing street tree theme, ToV previously since they require regular pruning (power line and in keeping with the City's Policy, a interference) resulting in coppice growth, ugly shape and Jacaranda tree will be planted on the verge. increasing growth annually into power lines.
-Within the perimeter, native trees aren't specifies on the plans and should All other tree plated within the reserve will be be indicated thus.
-A bird bath / watering point would be a good Australian Native in keeping with eco-zoning inclusion principals.
+A poor choice by ToV previously since they require regular pruning (power line interference) resulting in coppice growth, ugly shape and increasing growth annually into power lines.
+Within the perimeter, native trees aren't specifies on the plans and should be indicated thus.
+A bird bath / watering point would be a good inclusion